ALTAiR1205/IRE1-MD-simulation/README.md

 This is the notebook for IRE1 simulation

-It has all the slurm file and data analyze code
+It has all the slurm file and python data analyze code